ektrah/nsec/docs/api/nsec.cryptography.key.md

 : The specified algorithm does not use keys.

-### GetSupportedKeyBlobFormats(Algorithm)

-    public static ReadOnlySpan<KeyBlobFormat> GetSupportedKeyBlobFormats(
-        Algorithm algorithm)

-Gets the key BLOB formats supported by the specified algorithm.

-#### Parameters

-algorithm
-: The algorithm.

-#### Return value

-A span of [[KeyBlobFormat|KeyBlobFormat Enum]] values where each value specifies a key BLOB format supported by the algorithm.

 ### Import(Algorithm, ReadOnlySpan<byte>, KeyBlobFormat, KeyFlags)

 Imports the specified key BLOB in the specified format.